 You’ll be in your current home for most or all of the life of the loan.
 The value of extra payments is realized through a reduction in the life of the loan and interest savings over 20+ years; you won’t realize nearly the same benefits if you’ll only be in the home 5-10 years.

 You’re already maximizing other savings.
-If you don’t already have emergency savings, if you’re not taking advantage of your employer’s 401k matching, or if you’re not setting aside money to invest for the future you shouldn’t make extra mortgage payments.
+If you don’t already have emergency savings, if you’re not taking advantage of your employer’s 401k matching, or if you’re not setting aside money to invest for the future, you shouldn’t prioritize two extra mortgage payments.
 Prioritize saving for emergencies and growing your net worth before you start allocating extra money towards your mortgage.

 [author_ad]